 Dürer’s 1505–1507 visit to Venice came at the height of his career.
 He was already well-known across Europe for his engravings, including the Apocalypse series (1498) and Melencolia I (1514).
 His fame earned him commissions and friendships among the Venetian elite.
 He was welcomed by the painter Giovanni Bellini, who reportedly admired Dürer’s work despite their different backgrounds.
 Dürer also wrote about his experiences in Venice in letters to friends back home, describing the city as a place of beauty and artistic excellence.

-By the time he created the Portrait of a Young Venetian Woman, Dürer had reached a point where he could seamlessly blend the German and Italian traditions.
+By the time he created Portrait of a Young Venetian Woman, Dürer had reached a point where he could seamlessly blend the German and Italian traditions.
 He wasn’t merely borrowing from the Italians—he was participating in their dialogue.
 This portrait shows just how much he had matured as an artist capable of expressing both technical brilliance and emotional subtlety.

 A Glimpse of Venice: The 1505 Context